 Give yourself what psychologists call “radical self-acceptance”, accepting everything about yourself, your current situation, and your life without question or guilt.
 Acknowledge that you are doing the best you can in a very difficult situation.
 Practice radical self-love and go easy on yourself.
 YOU GOT THIS!

 When working or studying from home, setting a routine is important as it will help you feel productive.
 Setting an alarm, getting up at a regular time, doing chores, keeping the house tidy, having some physical activity, and spending time alone are all important.
 Resist the temptation to stop your morning routine or evening chill-out .
 Keep things as normal as possible, just like they were when you were going to the office or school, and you’ll keep your well-being in check.

 Try communicating face to face with FaceTime, Skype or Zoom.
 Phone calls, texting and emails also work!
 Whatever mode you choose, connecting with other people to get meaningful and emotional support is crucial.
 Try having game days with others using virtual tools like the ones suggested in Oprahmag.com, People or the House Party App.
 This is important for your children as well and you can set up virtual play-dates with friends daily via the same tools including Messenger Kids.
+Or, if you have a trampoline, check out these amazing ideas to get in hours of endless fun.
 Get creative with kid friendly ideas like virtual games, dance parties, craft parties, museum tours and even virtual sleepovers.